-- Vision statement and goals for the program

-- List and description of documentation of at least 15 competencies

-- Credit Checklist/Courseplan

-- Roundtable Competency Sign-off Plan
+- 1. Vision statement and goals for the program - 2.
+List and description of documentation of at least 15 competencies - 3.
+Credit Checklist/Courseplan - 4.
+Roundtable Competency Sign-off Plan

-Leadership and Learning Group (LLG)
+Leadership and Learning Group (LLG) (LEAD605)

-For several reasons, the Leadership program seeks to foster and require a strong community component to participants' leadership development.
-First, leadership is a community experience and staying in community and leading in community is an essential place for developing leadership.
+Participation in a Leadership and Learning Group (LLG) is a required component of the Leadership program, which you register for through LEAD605 Leadership & Learning Group.
+There are several reasons why the Leadership program seeks to foster a strong community component in the participants' leadership journey.
+First, leadership is a community experience, and staying in community and leading in community is an essential place for developing leadership.
 Second, ethically, each member in a learning community must be treated as valuable and efforts to respect and include members not only develop leadership skill but are an ethical responsibility of leadership.
-Third, research on both leadership development and graduate work shows that adult learners learn best from each other as well as from faculty and in formal classes.
+Third, research on both leadership development and graduate work indicates that adult learners learn best when working with each other as well as with faculty and in formal classes.